Provider Executive Group

 Dr. Birkholz believes in the importance of caring for the whole woman through a holistic approach based in lifestyle medicine and prevention, and she embraces the belief that knowledge is power.
 She strives to educate and empower her patients to lead their healthiest and most fulfilling lives.
 She is committed to providing a safe space that offers compassionate, evidence-based medicine while promoting social tolerance and equality.

-Rachel Rubin, MD
+Rachel Rubin, MD, IF

 Andrea Singer, MD, FACP, CCD